Ibranista/ibrahim-mereb-solution/README.md

 ## Introduction

-Welcome to Mereb Technologies, a cutting-edge web development project designed to showcase efficient state management and data fetching techniques.
 This README.md file provides an overview of the project's structure, technologies used, and key features implemented.

 ## Technologies Used